 Each year, we careen the boat, resting on one side on the slipway, then on the other the next day.

-Another old gaffer on which you can sail in the harbour is Saint Guénolé, a scallops trawler with red sails built in 1948.
+Another old gaffer on which you can sail in the harbour is Saint Guénolé, a scallops dredging sloop with red sails built in 1948.

 Every 4 years since 1992 (when La Recouvrance was launched), a big gathering of old gaffers and tall ships happens in Brest.
 Here are some of the ships during the 2008 gathering, in which I took part on my diving club’s boat.